sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Previewing/Setting_up_an_external_webserver_to_preview_PHP_and_other_non-HTML_pages.md

 * [Preview your files](#preview-your-files)

-If you are currently running IIS (which runs on Port 80 by default), make sure you don't have a Port conflict when you set up the webserver.
-If your web server uses Port 80, you can stop IIS to use this port for your web server.
+{{% alert title="💡 Hint" color="info" %}}If you are currently running IIS (which runs on Port 80 by default), make sure you don't have a Port conflict when you set up the webserver.
+If your web server uses Port 80, you can stop IIS to use this port for your web server.{{% /alert %}}

 ## Install XAMPP